phdata/streamliner/customer-docs/user-manual.md

 ## Configuration
 The initial Streamliner configuration contains properties about the data source (Jdbc or Glue AWS data catalog) and destinations (Hadoop or Snowflake).
 The configurations are created as yaml files and passed into the `schema` and `scripts` subcommands on execution.

+Environment variable can be set to the property.
+Example `url: "${env:URL}"`.
+Streamliner will read the url from the environment variable URL.

 ### Pipeline Configuration
 The base level pipeline configuration has 3 properties that define the pipeline.